Insights

 Challenges for the WA mining sector in 2025

-While the mining sector is set for growth, especially with potential declines in interest rates and increased geopolitical stability, challenges persist.
+With potential declines in interest rates and increased geopolitical stability, challenges will persist in the mining sector.
 Labour shortages and supply chain disruptions remain pressing issues.
 There’s also the threat of fewer people arriving in WA to fill those jobs due to the lack of housing for workers and their families.
 Word is now out: WA is a difficult place to set up camp.

 And of course, there’s Trump.
 While it’s not expected that he’ll wage his tariff war on Australia, there could be an indirect impact on our shores from the tariffs he’s expected to place on other countries’ goods.
 US tariffs on Chinese goods, for example, could be detrimental to Australian mining if those goods rely on Australian minerals.